hyperledger-labs/splice/README.md

 1. `canton-network-test`: A tenant dedicated for test environments
     - `Local Wallet UI`: An application to support wallet UIs running on localhost
-    - `Wallet (Test Application)`: Currently unused, but intended to experiment with API scopes
+    - `Ledger API (Test Application)`: This is a machine-to-machine client that issues tokens for the ledger API to app backends
+    - `Ledger API`: The Custom API definition that allows users to request tokens with the proper audience
 2. `canton-network-dev`: The tenant dedicated for our cluster deployments
     - `Validator1 Auth`: A monolith application that supports all validator1-hosted UIs (Splitwise, Directory, and Wallet) running on all cluster deployments (scratch, staging, dev, and test)
     - `CN validator backend`: An application for all validator app backends running on all cluster deployments (scratch, staging, dev, and test)